kgamanji/istio-microservice-example/README.md

 This repo provides a `kubectl apply -f kubernetes/` example to show two ping/pong services within istio.

+_All you need to do is have an istio enabled cluster and run the above command_

 This is aimed at someone who has istio installed but wants to generate real traffic.

 ![flow](res/flow.gif)